LucaBreebaart/Radian/README.md

 ### Product Crafting:

 Radian extends its functionality beyond ingredient management by enabling users to craft products using the created recipes.
-This feature enhances efficiency in production processes and ensures consistency in product quality.
+From this users now have the ability to create Products from their ingredients which can later be implemented into the online store.

 ### Admin Rights:

-Radian incorporates robust admin rights management functionality to ensure effective platform governance and security.
+Radian incorporates admin rights management functionality to ensure effective platform security.
 Leveraging Angular's routing and authentication mechanisms, the application employs a dedicated AuthGuard service to restrict access to certain routes based on user privileges.

 ### Security

-Radian prioritizes user security by implementing robust password hashing techniques and integrating Google reCAPTCHA for enhanced authentication.
+Radian prioritizes user security by implementing password hashing techniques and integrating Google reCAPTCHA for extra authentication.

 Password Hashing:

-- Upon user registration or login, Radian securely hashes passwords using industry-standard algorithms, such as bcrypt, to prevent unauthorized access and safeguard user credentials.
+- Upon user registration or login, Radian securely hashes passwords, to prevent unauthorized access and safeguard user credentials.
-The AuthService ensures that passwords are securely stored and transmitted, mitigating the risk of data breaches and unauthorized account access.
+The AuthService ensures that passwords are securely stored and transmitted.

 reCAPTCHA Integration: